 When my girls were young, we had the best time together.
 We laughed and played.
 We played pretend all the time.
 I told them stories every night.
 They were young and couldn’t do much for themselves.
 They needed me and their mom.
 They could do nothing for us as far as meeting any of our needs physically, financially, etc., but our love for them was strong and still is.
 We didn’t need nor want anything from them other than their love; they gave it abundantly, and we the same.
 Nothing has changed except that they don’t need us anymore, but still want to be with us.
 Why?
 Because we love each other.
 We don’t just need each other.

 Does God NEED my love?
 No!
 Does God WANT my love?
 Yes.
 A thousand times, yes!
 That makes all the difference in the world.
 I am wanted, not just needed.

-If the foundation of your relationships are based on need, then let me pose this question to you: What happens when you don't need them anymore?
+If the foundation of your relationships is based on need, then let me pose this question to you: What happens when you don't need them anymore?
 Husbands, wives, children, co-workers, etc. Their value to you is based on their usefulness to you.
-Ouch!
-That’s not the way I would want to be valued.
+Ooh!
+Not the way I would want to be valued.

-We live in a highly sophisticated, technological, and economically driven society, and when things and/or people are not beneficial or useful then we simply get rid of them, phase them out, let them go, retire them, or replace them.
+We live in a highly sophisticated, technological, and economically-driven society and when things and/or people are not beneficial or useful we simply get rid of them, phase them out, let them go, retire them, or replace them.
 I applaud our innovative and entrepreneurial spirit and the stewardship of our resources in a wise and beneficial way.
-However, people and relationships are not to be view as such.
+However, people and relationships are not to be viewed as such.
 We have taken our cues from the culture in which we live instead of taking our cues from what God says and how He views things.